-What it is: This guide is intended to help you prepare for and use the new Paid Family and Medical Leave program, as well as understand your rights and responsibilities.
+What it is: This guide will help you prepare for and use the Paid Family and Medical Leave program.
+It will also help you understand your rights and responsibilities.

-Definitions: There are some terms and phrases in here that might need more explanation, so we included definitions or explanations to key terms at the end of this guide.
+Definitions: There are some terms and phrases in here that might need more explanation.
+We included definitions or explanations to key terms at the end of this guide.

 More to come: As a new program, we will continue to develop over time.
-This guide will be updated to reflect the most current information available.
-Our next anticipated update is below, however dates are subject to change based on program development and rulemaking.
+We will update this guide to reflect the most current information available.
+We expect to update this guide in August 2021 (subject to change based on program development and rulemaking).

-To make sure you have the most recent version of this guide, go to paidleave.wa.gov/benefit-guide, or call our Customer Care Team.
-The version number and date the guide was last updated can be found on the bottom of each page.
+The most recent version of this guide is at paidleave.wa.gov/benefit-guide.
+The version number and date the guide was last updated are on the bottom of each page.